Vitarch/Seraphthorn/Disease-Research/Celiac/README.md

 Celiac Disease is hereditary.
 From these 2 samples, I see a pattern of external triggers that involved extreme stress.
 The other possibility includes what was in the medications.

-My conclusion is that Antibiotics + Steroids + Infection played a role in the trigger.
+My conclusion is that Antibiotics + Steroids + Infection played a role in the trigger where Steroids is key.